Ho1yShif/Shifra-Isaacs/README.md

 # Hi everyone, my name is Shifra Isaacs!
 I go by @holyshif on social media and @ho1yshif (with a 1 for the l) on GitHub!

-## I'm a Student, Data Scientist, Data Analyst, and Intermediate Programmer
+## I'm a Student, Data Scientist, Data Analyst, and Programmer
 - 👩‍🎓 **Student** at Rutgers Business School in NJ, USA graduating December 2022
 - 📊 **Major** in Business Analytics and Information Technology (BAIT) with a focus on data science oriented coursework
 - 🎹 **Minor** in Music Technology and **Certificate** in Women's Business Leadership